Ottawa, Ontario (1847)

 The Wisdom of Seeking a Second Opinion

-The project managers of the building had been advised by other consultants that the deteriorated plaster on the nave and aisle ceilings was beyond repair and that all the plaster and probably the wood lath substrate would need to be removed and replaced with new plaster or drywall.
+The project managers of the building had been advised by other consultants that the deteriorated plaster on the nave and aisle ceilings was beyond repair and that all of the plaster and probably the wood lath substrate would need to be removed and replaced with new plaster or drywall.
 As evidence, they cited water stains on the lath and suggested that the safety of occupants was being put at risk every day there was a delay in demolishing the interior finishes.
-This re-plastering – or worse, drywalling plan – would have required a huge demolition exercise that would caused all the soot and dirt that had accumulated in the attic to enter the sanctuary.
+This re-plastering – or worse, drywalling plan – would have required a huge demolition exercise that would have caused all the soot and dirt that had accumulated in the attic to enter the sanctuary.
 In the conversion of Notre Dame’s heating system from coal to natural gas many years before, the old chimneys were taken down below the roof line and abandoned there.
 The result over half a century was that a fine carpet of coal soot was distributed across the entire attic.
 All of it would have found its way into the cathedral proper under a re-plastering or drywalling exercise.
-The well-being of the double Casavant organ for which the cathedral is famous would have been threatened either scheme.
+The well-being of the double Casavant organ for which the cathedral is famous would have been threatened by either scheme.

 The prospect of saving the plaster and its integrity without very invasive construction activity in the nave was naturally appealing to the building managers.
 Fortunately, Sue Monk, the architect in charge (from E.J.
 Cuhaci Architects), prevailed and HPCS conducted our study.